SAP-samples/teched2023-IN260/exercises/ex7/README.md

   ![img.png](images/07_04.png)

-## 7.3 Adjusting the deployment descriptor - manifest.yml
+## 7.3 Adjusting the Deployment Descriptor - manifest.yml

 - [ ] Open the [`manifest.yml`](../../manifest.yml) file and edit the following lines and save the changes: